BAUER+ for Student Success

 Bauer College offers many events, some open to all students and others as part of a co-curricular program or organization.
 If attendance is being tracked, students can check into those events in one of three ways:

-- Download a Digital ID that you show to the staff member in charge of the event if they use a smart phone to check you in: https://presence.slab.com/posts/digital-id-cmftnmfr
+- Use the UH Go app (UH Go - University of Houston) to click on your digital Cougar Card, then tap for a QR code and show it to the staff member in charge of the event if they use a smart phone to check you in.

-- Swipe your Cougar Card on a swipe card reader of the staff member in charge of the event.
+- Swipe your Cougar Card on a swipe card reader of the staff member in charge of the event if that is available.